kubeshark/docs/src/pages/en/short_retention.md

 ![Error Message](/storage_error.png)

-> For information on long-term traffic retention, read the [Traffic Recording & Offline Analysis](/en/cloud_forensics) section.
+> For information on long-term traffic retention, read the [Traffic Recorder](/en/traffic_recorder) section.

-## Guardrails
+## Storage Limit & Guardrails

 Because storage can fill up rapidly, we have established certain guardrails to prevent overuse of disk resources.